-Hummingbirds do not have a sense of smell.
+Hummingbirds do not have a strong sense of smell.

 They are attracted to red and other bright colors because these same colors represent flowers that supply nectar for their huge appetite.

-To attract hummingbirds, you can also hang red ribbons on your feeders to initially entice them.
+To initially attract hummingbirds for the first time, you can also hang red ribbons on your feeders which will help with their detection.

-Learn more about attracting with a hummingbird feeder.
+Learn many more detailed tips about attracting with a hummingbird feeder.